 sDetails page.
 The Events tab is selected in the page.
 See Viewing Assets Details for more information.

-You can also sort items by selecting 20, 50, or 100 below the result table.
+You can choose the number of items to display by selecting 20, 50, or 100 below the table.

 Click Generate Report button to open the Configure Report dialog box.
 See Create a Vulnerabilities Report for more information.